 $100 billion is on the table.
 Will you take it?
 According to the U.S. Small Business Administration (SBA), the government awards nearly $100 billion in contracts to small businesses every year.
 However, all government contracts are not created equal.
 Some contracts may not pay enough to be worth your while, or they may have unrealistic deadlines.
 Others are set aside for specific business types, for which you may not qualify.
-If you want to learn more about how to get the right government contract — read on.
+If you want to learn more about how to get a government contract that’s for you, — read on.
 These secrets will help make sure you’re not leaving money on the table.

 1. Grow your network.

 Government purchasing agents are people, too — and they are more likely to do business with someone they know and trust.
 If the request for proposal (RFP) you’re answering includes a pre-bid conference, be sure to attend and ask questions.
 Introduce yourself to key individuals, such as procurement officers, technical experts, and even the competition.
 Even if you don’t get the job, an introduction today might lead to a referral or collaboration tomorrow.
-You can also attend government and industry-sponsored trade shows and conferences, where you can learn more tips about how to become a government contractor, and form relationships that could change the trajectory of your small business.
+You can also attend government and industry-sponsored trade shows and conferences, where you can learn more tips about how to get a government contract, and form relationships that could change the trajectory of your small business.

 2. Learn to say no.